auth0/node-auth0/README.md

   password: '{VERIFICATION_CODE}'
 };

-auth0.passwordless.signIn(data, function (err) {
+// Using the passwordless authenticator. auth0.passwordless.signIn(data, function (err) {
   if (err) {
     // Handle error.
   }
 });

+// Using the authentication client. auth0.verifySMSCode(data, function (err) { ... });
 ~~~

 The user data object has the following structure.